P4-Research/nikss-p4c/backends/ebpf/docs/design.md

 };
 ```

 Note that key fields of equal width will not be shuffled.
+A control plane application must provide key
+values in the descending order too.
+Moreover, due to the fact that current Parser implementation changes the byte order,
+the byte order of any key or mask value wider than 1 byte must also be changed.
+For instance, `0xffff0000` should become
+`0x0000ffff`.

 **Note!** A huge number of prefixes causes a huge number of iterations to be made in an eBPF program.
 Therefore, in case of ternary table we easily reach maximum number of instructions (1M) allowed.
 Due to this reason,